 Top 10 Fiber-Rich Foods

 Kale, spinach, cabbage, you name it!
 Leafy greens are a great source of fiber and essential vitamins.
-One cup of kale has around 3.6 grams of fiber and can represent well over 600% of your daily value Vitamin K, among many other nutrients.
+One cup of kale has around 3.6 grams of fiber and can represent well over 600% of your daily value of Vitamin K, among many other nutrients.
 Leafy greens are easy to add to any meal and are a fairly cost-effective option.
 You can get a lot out of a few bags of spinach for a decent price.

 Cruciferous vegetables are some of the most nutrient-dense foods in the world.
 They’re full of nutrients like Vitamin K, B vitamins, folate, iron, and potassium, all of which can help maintain a healthy heart, healthy skin, and neurological functions.
-Brussel sprouts, broccoli, and cauliflower are some of the more popular choices for cruciferous vegetables and also more cost-effective.
+Brussels sprouts, broccoli, and cauliflower are some of the more popular choices for cruciferous vegetables and are also more cost-effective.

 A lot of people tend to overlook nuts and seeds as fiber-rich snacks, but they’re one of the healthier snacking options.
-Almonds, especially, are rich in nutrients and full of fiber!
-One cup of almonds can give you up to 3.5 grams of fiber and supply you with immune-boosting vitamins and minerals, like Vitamin E, manganese, and omega-3 fatty acids.
+Almonds, especially, are rich in nutrients and full of fiber — one cup of almonds can give you up to 3.5 grams of fiber and supply you with immune-boosting vitamins and minerals, like Vitamin E, manganese, and omega-3 fatty acids.
 These nutrients can also help keep your skin healthy!